 num_tokens_minus_1 shall indicate the number of Cryptographic Tokens for which encrypted Session Keys are included in the Security Data Stream Packet.
 Its value shall range from 0 through 255 to represent Cryptographic Token counts from 1 through 256, respectively.

-SDS_Encrypted_Data_payload_byte shall contain the sequence of bytes that form an OpenPGP message containing the OpenPGP packets described in Sections 6.4.5.1 through 6.4.5.5.
+SDS_Encrypted_Data_payload shall contain the sequence of bytes that form an OpenPGP message containing the OpenPGP packets described in Sections 6.4.5.1 through 6.4.5.5, added one byte at a time on each traverse of the ‘for’ loop and having the total size shown in the Number of Bits column.

 SDPS Encrypted Data Processing